-You will finally transition into swimming the front crawl / freestyle stroke with the next few swimming drills, which teach you arm stroke movements and coordination.
+You will finally transition into swimming the front crawl / freestyle stroke with the next set of swimming drills, which teach you arm stroke movements and coordination.

 This allows you to focus on and become aware of the synergy that exists between the arm movements and body roll while swimming front crawl.

 Push off the wall floating on the side as you did in Hand-Lead Side Balance:

 - Your body is horizontal in the water, rolled about 45° away from a flat position.